-Veterans Day is a time to thank and honor all those who served our country in the United States Armed Forces.
-With Veterans Day coming up next Monday, here are some important and interesting facts about the history and meaning of the holiday.
+Veterans Day, celebrated on November 11, is a time to thank and honor all those who served our country in the United States Armed Forces.
+Here are some important and interesting facts about the history and meaning of the holiday.

-Veterans Day, on the other hand, “is the day set aside to thank and honor ALL those who served honorably in the military, in wartime or peacetime.
-Veterans Day is largely intended to thank LIVING veterans for their service, to acknowledge that their contributions to our national security are appreciated, and to underscore the fact that all those who served—not only those who died—have sacrificed and done their duty.”
+November 11, on the other hand, “is the day set aside to thank and honor ALL those who served honorably in the military, in wartime or peacetime.
+The day is largely intended to thank LIVING veterans for their service, to acknowledge that their contributions to our national security are appreciated, and to underscore the fact that all those who served—not only those who died—have sacrificed and done their duty.”

 The holiday was called Armistice Day until after World War II and the Korean War.
 On June 1, 1954, with the support of veterans organizations, Congress officially expanded the holiday to honor all American veterans and changed the name to Veterans Day.

 In 1968 the Uniform Monday Holiday Act aimed to ensure three-day weekends for federal employees by celebrating four national holidays on Mondays, including Veterans Day.
-Starting in 1971, Veterans Day was moved to the fourth Monday of October.
-But many states weren’t happy with this change and continued observing Veterans Day on November 11.
-By 1975 the new date had become so unpopular that President Gerald Ford signed a law changing Veterans Day back to November 11 starting in 1978.
+Starting in 1971, the holiday was moved to the fourth Monday of October.
+But many states weren’t happy with this change and continued observing it on November 11.
+By 1975 the new date had become so unpopular that President Gerald Ford signed a law changing it back to November 11 starting in 1978.

 Thank You to Our Veterans

-Salal branches will be closed Monday, November 11, in observance of Veterans Day.
+Salal branches will be closed Monday, November 11, in observance of the holiday.
 We are thankful to all those who have served our country in the Armed Forces.

 https://dod.defense.gov/News/Special-Reports/1117_veteransday/ [Heading photo]